postmanlabs/labs-docs/src/pages/docs/getting-started/using-scratch-pad.md

 To export all Scratch Pad data:

-1. Go to the Scratch Pad, as described [above](#entering-the-scratch-pad).
+1. Go to the Scratch Pad.
-1. Select the gear icon in the upper-right corner to open **Settings**, then select the **Data** tab.
+1. Select the gear icon in the upper-right corner to open **Settings**, and select the **Data** tab.
-1. Select **Export Data**.
+1. Click **Export Data**.
 1. This opens the **Export data** page in your web browser.
 Click **Export Data**.
-1. Select **Collections**, **Environments**, or both, then select **Request Data Export**.
+1. Select **Collections**, **Environments**, or both, and select **Request Data Export**.
-1. You'll get an email with a link to download the a data dump, which is a single JSON file containing your data.
+1. You'll get an email with a link to download the data dump, which is a single JSON file containing your data.

-You can also export a single collection or environment.
+You can also export a single collection or an environment.
 For more information, see [Exporting Postman data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data/)

 To import Scratch Pad data: